Bat-m/python-angular/readme.md

 @hourly C:\Python27 C:\Users\user\Documents\nautilux\check_date

+- create a .env file with the right param (or write direct param if auth problems)
-launch app.py from ./back
+- launch app.py from ./back
-launch npm start from ./front
+- launch npm start from ./front